-All requests for the state-designated basis boost must indicate which category (or categories) of eligibility that the Application falls under, and any support documentation must be included in the Application.
+All requests for the state-designated basis boost must indicate which category (or categories) of eligibility the Application falls under, and any supporting documentation must be included in the Application.

-Requests made in category 3 above (extraordinary circumstances) must be made at the time of the preapplication or after selection of an Application.
+Requests made in category 3 above (extraordinary circumstances) must be made at the time of preapplication or after selection of an Application.